-Golden Week is nearly upon us, and in 2019 the holidays span over a whopping 10 days!
+Golden Week is nearly upon us, and in 2021 the holidays span over 10 days!
 If you’re in Kyoto, here’s how to have a great staycation instead of escaping on a pricey flight.

 Everyone loves a holiday, and Golden Week is one of the biggest in Japan—perfect for visiting hometowns or going on an adventure abroad.
-Thanks to an extra day and good timing, 2019’s GW is a 10-day mega-holiday, and as soon as it was announced last year, people were keen to make the most of it.
-Unfortunately, since everyone had the same idea at the same time, flights skyrocketed, Shinkansen seats sold out and even the nightbuses were filled (desperate times indeed).
-Vacation time is hard to come by in Japan; the work culture is unhealthy and taking actual vacation days is frowned upon, so with the opportunity for an enforced break, many jumped at the chance.
-While this is a lovely turn of events for the locals, visitors may find a wrench thrown in their holiday plans thanks to thick crowds and higher traveling costs.
+GW is a 10-day mega-holiday—technically Monday and Friday aren’t days off, but really, who wouldn’t take those off when you’ve already got Tuesday through Thursday off?
+Unfortunately, since everyone has the same idea at the same time, flight prices routinely skyrocket, Shinkansen seats are sold out and even the nightbuses are filled.
+Vacation time is hard to come by in Japan; the work culture is unhealthy and taking actual vacation days is frowned upon, so with the opportunity for an enforced break, most jump at the chance.
+While this is a lovely turn of events for the locals, visitors from outside Japan may find a wrench thrown in their holiday plans thanks to thick crowds and higher traveling costs.

 So what exactly is Golden Week?

 A series of four national holidays clustered together, Golden Week is known as Ogon Shukan (黄金周) in Japanese.
 While there’s no actual gold involved, the name reflects the good fortune of cluster of national days, with a slightly less prosperous silver week falling in September.
 The annual holidays that make up golden week are as follows:

 - April 29th – Showa Day (celebration of previous Emperor’s birthday)